Women of Will

 One Night Only Performance Events, November 6-10

 Part masterclass / part performance: Funny, fierce, deep and accessible, Women of Will is the bonus content to Shakespeare’s plays that you have been searching for.
-Join master Shakespearean actor/dramaturg, Tina Packer as she conjures up and deconstructs William Shakespeare’s most famous female characters.
+Join master Shakespearean actor/dramaturg, Tina Packer, Founding Artistic Director of Shakespeare & Company, as she conjures up and deconstructs William Shakespeare’s most famous female characters.
 Ace actor Nigel Gore plays the Romeo to Ms. Packer’s Juliet, the Petruchio to her Kate.

 One Night Only Performance Events

 Each “One Night Only” performance events takes a deep dive into the character development of Shakespeare’s more well-known women.

 Warrior Woman, from Violence to Negotiation Comedy of Errors, Henry VI, Romeo and Juliet

 The Sexual Merges with the Spiritual; New Knowledge Antony and Cleopatra, The Merchant of Venice, Taming of the Shrew, Troilus and Cressida

 Living Underground or Dying to Tell the Truth

 Twelfth Night, Hamlet, Julius Caesar, Othello, As You Like It, Measure for Measure

 Chaos Is Come Again, the Lion Eats the Wolf Titus Andronichus, Coriolanus, Macbeth, King Lear

 Sunday, November 10